 It seemed as if Luca was mumbling to an unseen person, which most found a little unnerving and strange, but James had seen this before, when Luca had been talking to himself, outside, at night, on the road at the Inn at the Crossroads.
 It was as if the voice he was talking to helped him find Kalina’s prayer book, which she had carefully hidden on the bottom of one of the cots.

 It was a small, black, leather-bound book with strange, curious scribbling which Luca recognised to be the infernal script of devils.
 It held the teaching of the Dark Queen, and on the inside cover, it read; “To my daughter Kalina.
 May the Dark Queen teach you the way.
 Forever your father, Melchior.”

 The heroes returned to the Scatterfoot farm and gathered their things.
 It would take half a day to get back to Kingsport.
-Dick his horse and lead the bandit’s horses behind him.
+Dick took his horse and lead the bandit’s horses behind him.
 He was clearly not so comfortable in the saddle yet, but he managed.
 Astrid rode with Luca, which allowed him to investigate the shield that Quentin had taken from Ser Fulton, the dagger that Bran had won from Kalina, as well as the identical daggers that they had taken from her after the fight.
 It turned out that the dagger that Bran had won was not magical, but the other two held exactly the same properties as the Tooth of Thalasis that James carried on him since they helped Alfred Barnaby in Bournemouth; the same dagger that got him in trouble in Blackbridge.